 Frequently Asked Questions by Android device manager users:

-• Your device may not connected to a WiFi or mobile data.
-So make sure that your device is connected to any of those connection.
+• Your device may not be connected to a WiFi or mobile data.
+So make sure that your device is connected to any of that connection.

 • Your device’s location mode must be in High accuracy mode.
 If you have changed your location mode to save your battery, you must change it to High accuracy to locate your device remotely.
 Here’s how to do it.

-Go to “settings” in your phone and select “location”.
-Now select “Mode”
+Go to “settings” on your phone and select “location”.
+Now select “Mode” and select “High accuracy”

 • You may have the older version of Google Play services.
 Update it to the latest version.

 • Try to clear the cache of the Google play services.
 Go to settings> apps> Google Play Services and clear the cache and restart your device again.